Is your little one teething? Discover how to get a teething baby to sleep, the tips and products that help, and how to

-Then, below are the best solutions I and other moms found to be effective with helping a teething baby to sleep.
-Hopefully you’ll see those pearly whites soon enough and steer your baby to better sleep once again:
+Then, below are the best solutions I and other parents found to be effective in helping a teething baby to sleep.
+Hopefully, you can see those pearly whites soon enough and steer your baby to better sleep once again:

 1. Cold teething rings

 Helping your teething baby sleep starts with keeping him comfortable while he’s awake.
-One simple trick is to offer a cold teething ring he can gnaw on to soothe and cool his tender gums.
+One simple trick is to offer a cold teething toy he can gnaw on to soothe and cool his tender gums.

-I would place these teething rings in the freezer (keep it protected in a bag or towel) and offer it to my baby to play and chew on.
+I would place these teething rings in the freezer (keep them protected in a bag or wrapped in a washcloth) and offer them to my baby to play and chew on.
 This was especially handy when he fussed, as chewing on it helped ease the discomfort he felt.

-Here are a few options to take a look at:
+Here are a few toys to look at:

-Many moms swear by applying a soothing gel on their babies’ gums.
-Baby Orajel comes with two varieties—daytime and nighttime.
+Many parents swear by applying a cooling gel on their babies’ gums to ease teething symptoms.
+Baby Orajel comes in two varieties—daytime and nighttime.
+You can even give her a gum massage as you apply the gel to soothe discomfort.

 Whichever cooling gel you buy, stick to those that are non-medicated.
-The gel shouldn’t numb your baby’s gums, only give it a cooling sensation.
-And follow the directions on the box, including the appropriate age range—for instance, those for babies three months or older.
+The gel shouldn’t numb your baby’s gums, only give it a cooling sensation (for instance, avoid any that contain benzocaine or belladonna).
+Follow the directions on the box, including the appropriate age range.

 3. Pain relieving medicine

-Check with your pediatrician to see if over-the-counter pain medicine can help relieve your baby’s pain and discomfort.
-Always choose the infant version of these medicines (not the adult versions).
+Check with your pediatrician or pediatric dentist to see if over the counter medication can help relieve your baby’s teething pain and discomfort.
+Always choose the infant version of these medicines (not the adult version).
 Follow all instructions correctly, including your pediatrician’s.